-What are Eids Festival?
+What are the Eids Festival?

-The Eids and their festival in Islam convey an unmistakable importance and soul.
-They are entirely different from the festivals in different countries and societies.
+The Eids and their festival in Islam convey unmistakable importance and soul.
+They are entirely different from festivals in different countries and societies.
 For different countries, an occasion is an opportunity to inundate in common joys or to include oneself in restricted acts to the most extreme.
 Not so for Muslims!
 For Muslims, the Eid is an event to increment in great deeds.
 Each Eid marks the finish of an essential love, and the assurance to proceed in dutifulness and accommodation to Allah (Glorified be He).

 In snapshots of extraordinary delight or bitterness, a Muslim always remembers his Lord’s enormity, may radiance and watchfulness (Glorified be He).
 A Muslim’s activities are constantly controlled by this proceeded with recognition and mindfulness.

-In this manner the Eid is not an event to take an excursion from Islamic duties and responsibilities, nor to dawdle and cash in lavishness.
+In this manner, the Eid is not an event to take an excursion from Islamic duties and responsibilities, nor to dawdle and cash in lavishness.
 It is not “a good time for the sake of entertainment”.
 Or maybe, it is controlled and coordinated cheering that is of extreme and unmistakable advantage for the Muslim.

-The Eid is an opportunity to duplicate great deeds by conveying bliss and joy to the hearts of different Muslims, by aiding and supporting poor people and destitute and by getting included in side interests that stress the solid and genuine Islamic character.
+The Eid is an opportunity to duplicate great deeds by conveying bliss and joy to the hearts of different Muslims, by aiding and supporting poor people and destitute and by getting included inside interests that stress the solid and genuine Islamic character.

 When and What is Eid ul Fitr?